butfirstchai.com

 Instructions

-• Add the 100 grams dark chocolate chips to a food processor or grinder and pulse until they turn to grainy dust.
+• Add the 100 grams bittersweet chocolate to a food processor or grinder and pulse until they turn to grainy dust.
 Reserve 1 to 2 tablespoon for coating in the end.
 If you are making your own date paste (see notes) use the same food processor without washing to process the soaked and drained dates to paste.

 • To a large bowl, add the 200 grams date paste, ground chocolate chips, 2 tablespoon cocoa powder, ½ teaspoon vanilla extract, a pinch of salt and ¼ teaspoon cinnamon powder (if using).
 Mix everything together using hands and 1 tablespoon coconut oil until incorporated.
 The dough should not be sticky nor dry with cracks.
 If sticky, add cocoa powder and if dry, add coconut oil.